 - If students, staff or faculty test positive, our Student Support Specialist will reach out to the impacted individual as a follow-up to the test result notification.
 Public health authorities will conduct broader contact tracing to notify close contacts of those outside our community.
 To protect each person’s privacy, our team and state public health authorities cannot share the identity of anyone who tests positive for COVID-19.
 Faculty, staff and students will be notified only if they are a close contact of someone who tests positive for COVID-19.
 The identity of the person will not be shared.

 Is vaccination mandatory for students, faculty, and staff?

 - Beginning in the fall academic term, all students attending Northeastern University’s campuses will be expected to be fully vaccinated against COVID-19 by the first day of classes.
 Faculty and staff who work at one of Northeastern University’s U.S. campuses are expected to submit verification of vaccination.
 Students, faculty, and staff should complete the Vaccine Verification form to submit their proof of immunization.
 Medical and religious exemptions can be requested through the same form.

-How will Northeastern community members in the San Francisco Bay Area get the COVID-19 vaccine?
+How can Northeastern community members in the San Francisco Bay Area get the COVID-19 vaccine?

 - Vaccines are being distributed by healthcare providers in coordination with local county health departments, following the recommendations outlined by the CDC and state of California.
 Visit the following websites for more information, including how to schedule a vaccination appointment: